Joshua Nowicki, alumnus, braved blizzard conditions to take striking images of frozen sand formations on the shores of Lake Michigan.

 Emily Powell, graduate student in anthropology, honors her father by volunteering.

-Student Success Resources in the College of Arts and Sciences and other University resources can help you perform to the best of your abilities in your classes.
+Student Success Services in the College of Arts and Sciences and other Western Michigan University resources can help you perform to the best of your abilities in your classes.

 The four field and integrative approach to the study of the human condition includes classes in: